Moving to Kelowna, BC? Here are 17 Reasons to Live Here in 2023-24

 11. Amazing Restaurants, Craft Breweries, Tasting Rooms, & 3rd Wave Coffee Shops

 Kelowna is home to great restaurants - with the best restaurants concentrated in the Downtown Kelowna, South Pandosy, Capri/Landmark, and Rutland neighbourhoods.
-Many people visit Kelowna’s North End - an up-and-coming district that’s now brimming with new craft breweries, wine tasting rooms, and farm-to-table restaurants with sensational food.
+Many people visit Kelowna’s North End - an up-and-coming district that’s now brimming with new craft breweries, wine tasting rooms, live music, small businesses, and farm-to-table restaurants with sensational food.
 If you’re planning on eating out when you get to Kelowna, check out our Kelowna, BC gastronomy guides:

 12. A Booming Nightlife, Culture, & Entertainment Scene